good-parts/aws-bootstrap/README.md

 ![](https://dvassallo.s3-us-west-2.amazonaws.com/github-to-ec2-pipeline/stack-output.png)

 5. Click on the output URL to see the demo web app.
+If the website doesn't load immediately, wait for the deployment in step 6 to finish.

 ![](https://dvassallo.s3-us-west-2.amazonaws.com/github-to-ec2-pipeline/app.png)